 Humidifiers can be bought at big box stores like Walmart, Target, etc. However you may not find the seleciton that you need to add humidity to your entire room.
 Often these humidifiers are small and can only support a small radius around the unit.

 Amazon has a large selection of humidifiers that plants will benefit from.
 You can find a range of capacities and features, allowing you to select the unit that exactly suits your needs.
 Keep reading for our top pick of humidifiers below!

-After searching high and low, our top pick for plant humidifiers is the Taotronics humidifier.
-This ultrasonic humidifier has multiple humidity levels and a long run time.
-Its capacity is up to 322 sq. ft., so depending on the size you need you may want to size up or down to cover the appropriate area in your home.
+After searching high and low, our top pick for plant humidifiers is the Levoit humidifier.
+This warm and cool mist ultrasonic humidifier has multiple humidity levels and a long run time.
+Its capacity is up to 6L (1.
+59 gals), so depending on the size you need you may want to size up or down to cover the appropriate area in your home.

 5 Plants that Could Benefit from a Plant Humidifier